150 Million Taxpayers Will Have to Answer This Cryptocurrency Question on New IRS Tax Form

 Calculating all of your cryptocurrency capital gains and losses and reporting them on 8949 can become a difficult task at times.
 Cryptocurrency exchanges aren’t much help when it comes to tax reporting (learn why here), and nothing is quoted in USD.

 Cryptocurrency tax software like CryptoTrader.Tax is a solution built to automate the entire crypto tax reporting process for traders and cryptocurrency users.
+They also offer a tool specifically for tax professionals.
 Simply import your trades and transactions from your exchanges into the software, and it will generate your necessary tax documents like 8949 with the click of a button.